 - 2 cups short grain rice (Arborio is best)

-- ) Add champagne to a medium saucepan.
-In a deep skillet, add chicken stock, brie and dried mushrooms.
+- In a deep skillet, add chicken stock, brie and dried mushrooms.
 Let simmer at medium heat until the brie is completely melted.
-Allow the mushrooms to reconstitute (about 15 to 20 minutes) then remove mushrooms and set aside.
+Allow the mushrooms to reconstitute (about 15 to 20 minutes) then remove mushrooms with a slotted spoon and set aside.

-- ) Transfer the mushrooms and onions to the rice mixture and stir together.
+- Transfer the mushrooms and onions to the rice mixture and stir together.
 Sprinkle on remaining truffle salt.
 Serve fresh grated Parmesan or Pecorino Romano cheese on the side.
-For a meal, I suggest serving with panko encrusted chicken breast or halibut and broccoli.